• Skip to primary navigation

 6. Eggs: these are the critical component in the curd and gives the recipe the thick and creamy texture.
 This is the base and structure of the lemon!

-7. Lemons: we're using the juice and zest from the lemons.
-Because lemon is the star of the show, it's critical that you use fresh lemon juice!
+7. Fresh Lemons: we’re using lemon juice and lemon zest from the lemons.
+Because lemon is the star of the show, it’s critical that you use fresh lemon juice!
+Meyer lemons aren’t always easy to find, but they yield the best results!

 gluten free lemon bars on a piece of parchment paper after they've been cut into squares

 1. Make the crust: mix the butter, sugar, vanilla, almond extract and salt together with a rubber spatula.
-Add the flour and whisk well until it's completely combined.
-Press the shortbread dough into the prepared baking pan.
+Add the gf flour and whisk well until it’s completely combined.
+Press dough into a square pan lined with parchment paper.

 2. Bake the crust: Bake in the preheated oven for 24-25 minutes, or until the crust is just barely browned.

-3. Make the curd: Sift the sugar and flour together in a large bowl.
+3. Make the creamy lemon filling:: Sift the sugar and flour together in a large bowl.
 Add the room temperature eggs, lemon juice and lemon zest and whisk well until combined.
 When the crust comes out of the oven, poke a few holes in the surface then pour the curd over top.

 4. Bake: Bake at 350°F for 25-26 minutes or until the filling is set.
 You'll know they're done when you tap the pan lightly and the center doesn't jiggle.